crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ## Arithmetic checks for multiplication with sub-32-byte types

-If the product `c = a * b` can be calculated in 256 bits without the possibility of overflowing, we can once again verify whether the result can fit into the anticipated data type.
+When the product `c = a * b` can be calculated in 256 bits without the possibility of overflowing, we can verify whether the result can fit into the anticipated data type.
 This is also the way Solidity handles the check in versions 0.8.17 and later.

 ```solidity
 /// @notice version >= 0.8.17